ss

 Intuitively cut out pieces she puts together and is inspired by the meeting of patterns and colours.
 In this creative process of skill and virtuosity of her hands she directs.

-The way to Corinna Petra Friedrich
+Corinna Petra Friedrich

 Anton-Zickmantel-Straße 41